Taiko2k/GTK4PythonTutorial/README.md

  - A [***Menu***](https://docs.gtk.org/gio/class.Menu.html).
 This is an abstract model of a menu.
  - [***Actions***](https://docs.gtk.org/gio/class.SimpleAction.html).
 An abstract action that can be connected to our abstract menu.

+So, we click a MenuButton, which shows a Popover that was generated from a MenuModel that is composed of Actions.

 ```python
         # Create a new "Action"
         action = Gio.SimpleAction.new("something", None)